 - 4.7 A wide variety of organisations expressed interest in contracting for the Brighton & Hove GP-Led Health Centre, including independent sector 'for-profit' corporations, independent sector 'not for profit' organisations active in the city, regional GP practices and third sector organisations. - 4.8 Expressions of Interest were not received from local NHS trusts or from city GPs or GP consortia.
-In the former instance, this may have been because trusts doubted whether their bids would be accepted, due to worries about the 'vertical integration' of primary and acute services.12 In the latter instance, NHS Brighton & Hove officers speculated that city GP practices may be insufficiently experienced at working in concord with one another to have submitted a consortium bid.13 This may change in the relatively near future, as recent
+In the former instance, this may have been because trusts doubted whether their bids would be accepted, due to worries about the 'vertical integration' of primary and acute services.
+In the latter instance, NHS Brighton & Hove officers speculated that city GP practices may be insufficiently experienced at working in concord with one another to have submitted a consortium

-11 In this instance it seems that the bidders re-assessed their application, and deciding that it would be rejected at evaluation, chose to withdraw it at this point.
+&lt;sup>11 In this instance it seems that the bidders re-assessed their application, and deciding that it would be rejected at evaluation, chose to withdraw it at this point.

-12 'Vertical integration', in this context, refers to the same organisation offering primary (GP) and secondary (acute hospital) services to a population.
+&lt;sup>12 'Vertical integration', in this context, refers to the same organisation offering primary (GP) and secondary (acute hospital) services to a population.
 The danger here would be that a vertically integrated provider might be seen to have a perverse incentive to refer patients from primary to secondary care (or at least to its own secondary care facilities rather than others in the local area), as it would be in its financial interest to do so in terms of the way in which NHS services are paid for.